Land use, property rights & mineral rights in Michigan

 A few more neighbor matters:

-Go deeper — lines, fences & easements · trespass & posting your land.
+Official law and next step — land-recovery limitations and public-land protection (Legislature) · lines, fences & easements · trespass & posting your land.

 Waterfront (riparian) rights

-Michigan has more shoreline than any state but Alaska, plus thousands of inland lakes — so water rights are a big deal, and a big source of disputes.
+EGLE calls Michigan's Great Lakes shore the nation's longest freshwater coastline, and the state also has thousands of inland lakes — so water rights are a big deal, and a big source of disputes.
 (Michigan courts usually say "riparian" broadly; you'll sometimes see "littoral" for lakefront.)

 "Lake access" lots and road-ends are a classic Michigan flashpoint.
 A backlot owner has only the waterfront rights granted by the controlling deed, easement, plat, dedication, or association documents (or, rarely, by prescription).
 The words "lake access" don't automatically include a right to install a dock, permanently moor a boat, store equipment, picnic, or occupy the shore.
 If you're buying a "lake access" property, read the complete recorded document and its history, and get clear in writing on exactly what you may do.